 As a Church of England school, we follow the teachings of Christ and the ethos of the school is at the heart of our teaching and learning.
-We encourage and develop both and Christian and moral values.
-Our core aim is to instil values of courage and compassion, honesty, achievement, leadership and service, all bound within a spirit of Christian love and action.
+We encourage and develop both Christian and moral values.
+Our core aim is to instil values of care and compassion, humility, achievement, leadership and service, all bound within a spirit of Christian love and action.

 At St Michael’s, we encourage character development through a variety of activities and events.
 Some experiences act as a ‘window’.
 These give students opportunities to become aware of the world and themselves in new ways.
 Other events act as ‘mirrors’, which give our students opportunities to reflect and meditate on characteristics we deem valuable to attain and embed into our life.
 Some of the ways that we develop a strong sense of virtue include: